HuyPham103code/realtime_data_streamming/README.md

 <img src="./system_architecture.png"/>
 <br />

+The system architecture is illustrated in the provided diagram.
+Key components include:
+- **Data Sources:** Generate real-time data streams.
+- **Kafka:** A distributed streaming platform for ingesting and processing data.
+  - Includes components like **Zoomkeeper** and **Control Center** for monitoring and managing the Kafka environment.
+  - Utilizes a **Schema Registry** to manage schemas for data consistency.
+- **Django:** A web framework for building the user interface and handling API requests.
+  - Acts as a Kafka consumer that receives data for real-time model training and results delivery to the client (HTML, CSS, JS).
+- **Spark:** A powerful big data processing engine for analyzing and transforming data.
+  - Processes data from Kafka for big data analysis and stores results in **Cassandra**.
+- **Cassandra:** A NoSQL database for storing and querying large datasets.
+- **Docker:** A containerization platform for packaging and deploying applications.

 ## <a name='III.HowItWorks'></a>III.
 How It Works

-1. **Data Ingestion:** Data sources generate real-time data and send it to Kafka.
+1. **Data Ingestion:**
+   - Data is sourced from APIs (e.g., randomuser.me) and sent to Kafka for real-time processing.

-2. **Data Processing:** Kafka distributes the data to Spark for processing.
-Spark applies transformations and analysis techniques to extract valuable insights.
+2. **Data Processing:**
+   - Kafka distributes the data to two paths:
+     - **Path 1:** Data is sent to Spark for big data processing.
+Spark applies transformations and analysis techniques, and the results are stored in Cassandra.
+     - **Path 2:** The Django server acts as a Kafka consumer, receiving data from Kafka.
+It trains a model in real-time using this data and also retrieves data from Cassandra to enhance the training process.

+3. **Model Training:**
+   - The trained model results are stored as a pickle file for future use by the Django server, allowing for quick predictions and responses.

+4. **Data Storage:**
-3. **Data Storage:** Processed data is stored in Cassandra for future reference and analysis.
+   - Processed data and model outputs are stored in Cassandra for future reference and analysis.

+5. **Visualization:**
-4. **Visualization:** Django serves as the frontend, providing a user interface to visualize and interact with the processed data.
+   - Django serves as the frontend, providing a user interface to visualize and interact with the processed data and model predictions.

 ## <a name='IV.Usage'></a>IV.
 Usage